dynamsoft-docs/code-parser-docs-js/programming/javascript/release-notes/js-2.md

 1. The method `initSettings()` can be used to set up a `CodeParser` instance for a parsing task.
 2. The method `resetSettings()` can be used to reset a `CodeParser` instance to the default settings.
-3. The property `disposed` returns whether a `CodeParser` instance has been disposed of.
+3. The property `disposed` returns whether a `CodeParser` instance has been disposed.